Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 You may want to use <a href="https://github.com/graphite-ng/carbon-relay-ng">
 carbon-relay-ng</a> which provides metric validation.

-Finally a common gotcha is hostnames, especially fqdns, that due to their dots are interpreted as multiple nodes.
+Finally a common gotcha is hostnames, especially FQDN's, that due to their dots are interpreted as multiple nodes.
 Typically, people will replace all dots with hyphens or underscores to combat this.